The interaction of neutrinos with Phantom, Quintessence, and Quintum scalar fields and its effect on the formation of structures in the early Universe: Numerical Analysis

-This result is close to results of ~\cite{Planck 2018} the case TT,TE,EE+lowE[CamSpec] with $\sum m_{\nu}<0.38$ eV 95$\%$ CL and very close to results of ~\cite{Planck 2018} TT,TE,EE +lowE+lensing+BAO. with $\sum m_{\nu}<0.12$ eV at 95$\% $ CL and case TT,TE,EE+lowE+BAO with $\sum m_{\nu}<0.13$ eV at 95$\%$ CL.
-In three models.
+This result is close to results of \cite{Aghanim} TT,TE,EE +lowE+lensing+BAO with $\sum m_{\nu}<0.12$eV at 95$\% $ CL and case TT,TE,EE+lowE+BAO with $\sum m_{\nu}<0.13$ eV at 95$\%$ CL in three models.
+Other parameters are shown in table III.\\